Everyone

 Setting expectations and goals

-A policy in this area should cover how and when expectations and goals for employees and their roles will be set and agreed.
+A policy in this area should cover how and when expectations and goals for and their roles will be set and agreed.

 Clear expectations and goals help employees understand what they’re required to do and when.
 Employees who know what’s expected of them are likely to perform better and contribute more effectively to the organisation’s goals.